Iran feels heat as Europe ship classifiers halt work

 GL said it had always been fully compliant with EU and German requirements and had pursued a "very diligent and careful policy" in relation to its activities with Iranian firms.

-"Your allegations have already caused severe damage to our reputation as a credible and trustworthy organisation and could cause even further damage," GL said in the letter.
+"Your allegations have already caused severe damage to our reputation as a credible and trustworthy organization and could cause even further damage," GL said in the letter.

 Mark Wallace, UANI's chief executive and a former U.S. ambassador, welcomed GL's decision.